 Articles in academic journals are usually peer-reviewed meaning they go through a rigorous reviewing process before they are published where the work of researchers is scrutinised and validated by others in their discipline.
 Due to this process, academic journal articles are regarded as being more credible than articles from popular or trade journals and magazines.

-You can search for journal articles through the library catalogue or through Google Scholar:
+There are a couple of ways to search for journal articles: through the library catalogue, through Library databases, or through Google Scholar:

 When using the Library Catalogue to search for journal articles, you can use either the simple search or the advanced search.